phase2/generator-gadget/README.md

 * Automatically uses the latest version of Grunt Drupal Tasks.
 * Select from Drupal 7, Drupal 8, or Atrium 2.
+* For Drupal 8, creates a `composer.json` file that requires the lates stable Drupal, Drupal Console, and Drush.
-* Configures a Drush Makefile so your grunt build process is ready to assemble a working codebase immediately!
+* For Drupal 7, Configures a Drush Makefile so your grunt build process is ready to assemble a working codebase immediately!
 Uses the latest version of Drupal or Atrium.
 * Provides numerous configuration files for Git, IDE's, and other tools for Drupal best practices out-of-the-box.
 * The entire Grunt Drupal Tasks features list is ready to go, include Behat Testing, Static Analysis, and Continuous-Integration readiness.